 University of Wisconsin-Madison

-As a current graduate student, I am involved in many research, teaching, science outreach and professional development activities, both in the rigorous training environment of UW-Madison and in my new position with the recently relocated Pagliarini lab at Washington University in St. Louis.
-My research centers on coenzyme Q biosynthesis and atypical fatty acid catabolism, with a focus on the protein structure and function of redox-active enzymes in these pathways.
-I am a Biotechnology Training Program trainee through the NIH as well as an NSF graduate research fellow.
+As a graduate student, I was involved in many research, teaching, science outreach and professional development activities, both in the rigorous training environment of UW-Madison and with the Pagliarini lab at Washington University in St. Louis.
+My thesis research centered on coenzyme Q biosynthesis and atypical fatty acid catabolism, with a focus on the protein structure and function of redox-active enzymes in these pathways.
+I was a Biotechnology Training Program trainee through the NIH as well as an NSF graduate research fellow.

 Biochemistry Capstone Instructor (Fall 2018 - Spring 2020)